 Whether your a devout Greek Orthodox Catholic or want to experience the unique celebrations of Greek Easter on your trip to Greece this year, knowing when the annual holiday falls in coming years will better help you plan for your future pilgrimage to this European country.

-Although every few years "Western" (Catholic and Protestant) Easter and Greek Orthodox Easter coincide, the Greek tradition is determined by the Julian calendar and therefore falls on specific dates depending on a variety of factors.
+Although every few years "Western" (Catholic and Protestant) Easter and Greek Orthodox Easter coincide, the Greek tradition is determined by the Julian calendar.
+It, therefore, falls on specific dates depending on a variety of factors.

 It's also important to note that a few traditions and customs of Greek Orthodox Easter differ vastly from those celebrated in Western cultures.
 Whether you're just interested in seeing some unique Greek Easter celebrations or want to gear up for some pre-Lent Carnival festivities, there are plenty of ways to celebrate Greek Orthodox Easter this and every year.

 Greek Easter Dates: 2019–2024